Roanoke mother battles for her life against COVID-19 - NewsBreak

 Suprenant says Gray has several underlying health conditions and does not drive.
 Also, days before testing positive for COVID-19, she had contacted him about getting vaccinated.

 “She called me and said, ‘Hey, I’m going to get the vaccine.’
 And I’m like, ‘Okay great!
 When are you going to get it?’
 She goes, ‘Well, whenever you’re off this job.
-I want you to come pick me up and we’ll just go to the CVS and get it,'” Suprenant said.Health care workers talk about disparities faced during COVID-19
+I want you to come pick me up and we’ll just go to the CVS and get it,'” Suprenant said.Colin Powell’s death from COVID-19 complications intensifies debate over vaccine

 Suprenant, a 16-year Army veteran who works as a combat medic, says all three of them tested positive for the coronavirus, but Gray was the only one who required hospitalization.